Maraviroc use while Breastfeeding

 Effects in Breastfed Infants

-Possible Effects on Lactation
+Effects on Lactation and Breastmilk

-Some case reports have suggested that antiretrovirals, including lamivudine, might cause hyperprolactinemia and galactorrhea in some patients, although this has been disputed.
+Gynecomastia has been reported among men receiving highly active antiretroviral therapy.
+Gynecomastia is unilateral initially, but progresses to bilateral in about half of cases.
+No alterations in serum prolactin were noted and spontaneous resolution usually occurred within one year, even with continuation of the regimen.[2-4] Some case reports and in vitro studies have suggested that protease inhibitors might cause hyperprolactinemia and galactorrhea in some male patients,[5,6] although this has been disputed.
+The relevance of these findings to nursing mothers is not known.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

 CAS Registry Number

-- HIV Fusion Inhibitors
+HIV Fusion Inhibitors

-Information presented in this database is not meant as a substitute for professional judgment.
+Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.